Cabaret: United Kingdom (from 1912)

+Iran (until 1979)

+One of the main gathering centers of cabarets in Tehran (Iranian capital) was Laleh-Zar Street.
+Famous Persian cabarets were active in the city until 1979.
+They also introduced many domestic artists.
+In common language, cabaret sometimes called by Iranians "home of dance" (In Persian: رقاصخانه) or "dancing place".

-Swedish (from 1970s)
+Sweden (from 1970s)

 In Stockholm, an underground show called Fattighuskabarén (Poor House Cabaret) opened in 1974 and ran for 10 years.
 Performers of later celebrity and fame (in Sweden) such as Ted Åström, Örjan Ramberg, and Agneta Lindén began their careers there.
 Wild Side Story also had several runs in Stockholm, at Alexandra's (1976 with Ulla Jones and Christer Lindarw), Camarillo (1997), Rosenlundsteatern/Teater Tre (2000), Wild Side Lounge at Bäckahästen (2003 with Helena Mattsson) and Mango Bar (2004).
 Alexandra's had also hosted AlexCab in 1975, as had Compagniet in Gothenburg.

-Serbian (from 2010s)
+Serbia (from 2010s)

 In 2019 the first Serbian cabaret club Lafayette opened.
-Although Serbia and Belgrade had a rich night and theater life there was no cabaret house until 2019.
+Although Serbia and Belgrade had a rich nightlife and theater life there was no cabaret house until 2019.